plan-player-analytics/Plan/documentation/API.md

 }
 ```

-**At the moment registering this data source will have no effect.** It is disregarded because of two variables inside PluginData:
+**At the moment registering this data source will have Only show up on Inspect page.** It is disregarded on analysis page.
+Two variables inside PluginData determine what should be done with the datapoint:

 - List<AnalysisType> analysisTypes
 - boolean analysisOnly

 analysisOnly is 'true' by default. - Thus Inspect page will ignore the data.
+(Except when using a super constructor without AnalysisType parameters. - then 'false'.)
 analysisTypes is empty. - Thus Analysis page will ignore the data.

 ## Registering the data point